mannx/Bluebook/README.md

 			~ If this file is present the first two steps are ignored, and can be pre placed if required
 	* Notes/Issues:
 		- Waste data is not preserved during the migration due to several changes
+		- Extra column in weekly_infos needs to be manually deleted or the model updated to include it (currently unused, unsure of original purpose)

+## Top5 Config Path

+	* Simple JSON file structure containg the tables title, the column name in the database, and the field it is stored in

+	{"Data": [
+		{"Title": "Title to show",
+		"Column": "Database column",
+		"Field: "Model field to get data"}
+	]}